cyberbono3/10-rust-threads-go/Readme.md

-## Small demo that runs a rust program that spins up 10 threatds in go
+## Short demo that demonstrate how to run Rust code in Golang

 ### Rust project
 1. Initial rust program: